DivinaVia/backend_template/README.md

    mason make no_param_endpoint
    mason make param_endpoint
    ```

-   Replace `example` with the desired name for your generated component or file.

 Note: If you make changes to the templates in the repository, users can update to the latest version using: